Code-Institute-Submissions/iKelvvv-MS2/README.md

 For every element that I added to my HTML, I would add the basic CSS to my stylesheet.
 I would then use the inspect element to try different styles.
 Once I've got it to my liking I would copy the CSS from google into my stylesheet.
 This allows me to keep track of the code I am using.

-For all JavaScript functions i console logged each function to make sure that the output was correct.
+For all JavaScript functions, i console logged each function to make sure that the output was correct.

 ### Responsive Tools